sanity-io/GROQ/spec/Section 13 -- Extensions.md

 ### pt::text()

-It takes in a PT value and returns a string versions of text.
+This function takes in a PT value and returns a string versions of text.
 PT value which consists of more than one Portable text block has blocks appended with double newline character (`\n\n`) in the string version.

 pt::text(args, scope):